pyinstaller/pyinstaller/doc/source/Manual.rst

 better code quality through use of automated testing, and resolutions for many old issues.

-Functional changes include an easier way to include data files in the bundle (LINK HERE) changes to the "hook" API (LINK HERE), and removal of support for Python prior to 2.7.
+Functional changes include
+removal of support for Python prior to 2.7, an easier way to include data files in the bundle (`Adding Files to the Bundle`_), and changes to the "hook" API (`Understanding PyInstaller Hooks`_).

 Requirements
 ============